uber/uber-ios-sdk/README.md

 ## Contributing

-We love contributions.
+We :heart: contributions.
 If you’ve found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo.
 Write a test to show your bug was fixed or the feature works as expected.

 ## License

-Uber Rides is released under the MIT license.
+The Uber Rides iOS SDK is released under the MIT license.
 See the LICENSE file for more details.